The sun’s shining.

 So the more we can keep them out of our homes and local environment the better.

 And anyway there are a whole host of natural ways to get rid of fruit flies.
+I’ve got 6 must know hacks for you here.

-And even better to prevent fruit flies naturally in the first place.
+BUT it’s even better to prevent fruit flies naturally in the first place.

 Because the thing about the pesky fruit fly – just like the pesky ants who won’t stay out of our kitchens either! – is, once you’ve got one you’ve got a million!